clay-walker/Reddit-API-Pipeline-DE-TakeHome/README.md

 ## Output

-The purpose of this exercise is to see how you think, and solve problems.
-We are interested in how you write python code and considerations you make based on experience.
+The purpose of this exercise is to see how you think/code and solve problems.
 It is purposefully broad, and there are no purely right/wrong answers.

-We are expecting the following:
+Please prepare the following:

 1. A walk through of your solution, including all code and configuration.
 1. Snowflake dashboard which depicts the following: